 The quality of the food you serve ensures diners keep your tables packed.
-But, consumers are increasingly curious as to where the meat, fish, produce and dairy products used to create your mouth-watering dishes comes from, what chemicals were applied to fruits and vegetables, the environmental impact of how products were transported, how livestock were treated and what they were fed.
+But, consumers are increasingly curious as to where the meat, fish, produce and dairy products used to create your mouth-watering dishes come from.
+They want to know what chemicals were applied to fruits and vegetables.
+The environmental impact of how products were transported.
+Even how livestock were treated and what they were fed.
 And this is just the start of a growing list of consumer concerns.

 Do you know enough about your food suppliers to answer the tough questions your customers may already be asking?
 We’ve taken a look at the top 10 U.S. food vendors (2018 ranking) to give you the information you need.

 Countdown of the top ten food vendors

 Number 10: Food Services of America (FSA) – In response to a growing number of restaurants heeding patrons demands for healthy, natural and organic meals, FSA created the SNOR (Sustainable Natural Organic Regional) program.
 If one of your vendors is FSA, you can be sure their products have been recognized as sustainable by a third-party certifier.